-That said, using the right products (yes, even every day) can actually be good for your skin because the offer a barrier of protection against the elements and the not so pleasant environmental toxins that are unavoidable.
-Plus, many skin care products and foundations contain sunscreen and other beneficial ingredients that help protect and restore your skin while wearing them.
+That said, using the right products (yes, even every day) can actually be good for your skin because of the offer of a barrier of protection against the elements and the not so pleasant environmental toxins that are unavoidable.
+Plus, many skincare products and foundations contain sunscreen and other beneficial ingredients that help protect and restore your skin while wearing them.
 If you’re using the right products, it’s never necessary to take “a break” from them.

 MYTH: Oily Skin Means Fewer Wrinkles

 Why This Is False

 Oily skin is often viewed as a curse when we’re younger because it’s more prone to acne, but we tend to think of having an oily complexion as a bonus when we age.
 After all, if our skin is oily that means it isn’t dry – which equates to fewer wrinkles, right?

 Just because your skin is oily doesn’t mean you’re completely protected from the hands of time.
 Oily skin ages differently than dry skin, but it does still age – and it can be just as prone to premature aging if you don’t take care of it properly.

 Oily skin tends to be thicker skin, which means that yes, you might have a level of protection from those early fine lines that your dry-skinned friends don’t have the benefit of.
 However, when oily skin does begin to show its age, the results are often more dramatic.
 Think along the line of deeper set wrinkles and enlarged pores that interfere with a smooth, flawless complexion.

 Your best bet for maintaining a fresh, youthful appearance to your skin, no matter what type you have, is to invest in a regular skincare routine using gentle products designed specifically for your type of skin.
 This includes using a daily moisturizer formulated for normal to oily skin types.

 MYTH: If You Clean Your Skin At Night, You Don’t Need To Wash It In the Morning